KasraK2K/go-simple-monitoring/README.md

 - `"file"` - Write logs only to log files (recommended for production)
 - `"db"` - Write logs only to database
 - `"both"` - Write logs to both files and database
+- `"none"` - Disable persistence entirely (no files or database writes and log rotation is skipped)

 ### Automatic Log Rotation